the-akira/PhilosophyAPI/philosophyapi/templates/docs.md

 	    ]
 	}

-In this case the ideas were filtered by quote
+In this example the search was made in the quote's.

 - - -